UTIs explained: 23 burning questions about urinary tract infections

 It is also important to note that each and every UTI suffered by an individual woman will not always respond to the same antibiotic.

-Does taking baking soda help?
+Does taking baking soda help for UTIs?

 No, and it should not be recommended.
 Self-treatment with baking soda as a home remedy may also mask or delay medical care; thereby complicating or exacerbating an existing medical problem.